ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/introduction.md

 ### Quick start

-The following lists the most commonly visted pages of the HPCC site.
+The following lists the most frequently visted pages of the HPCC site.
 They can also be accessed via the navigation system outlined below.

 #### Navigating and searching this site